sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 We've achieved our two goals!

-We can safely change the article's title without worrying about breaking old links and the url's have a human readable slug.
+We can safely change the article's title without worrying about breaking old links and the urls have a human readable slug.

 There are various ways to achieve a similar setup—like storing slugs in the database—but it's up to you to decide on the best fit for your application.